 Quotes less than 3 lines of text should appear in the body and be identified with double quotation marks (” “), with quotes within such quotes identified with single quotation marks (‘ ‘).
 Ensure that all punctuation is within the quotes (e.g. “Blah, blah.”).

-Quotes longer than three lines of text should be presented as independent, fully-indented paragraphs without quotation marks.
+Quotes longer than three lines of text should be styled using the ‘quotation’ style within the in-house template (independent, fully-indented paragraphs) and should not have quotation marks.
 Quotes within such quotes should be presented with double quotation marks (” “).
 Quotes in a foreign language should normally appear in English translation, but the original text may also be reproduced if it is necessary that the text be examined closely.
-Be sure to use standard form quotation marks (e.g. “x”, not “x” or ‘x’), and ensure that they are consistent (e.g. “x”, not “x” or “x’).
-Make sure that all punctuation marks are within quotation marks.
+Be sure that quotation marks are consistent (e.g. “x” and ‘x’, not ‘x” or “x’).
+Make sure that all original punctuation marks are within quotation marks.

 Please use double quotation marks (” “) when defining a term for use in the article (e.g. “concept X”, not ‘concept X’).

-Number under 100 are written in full (e.g. eighty-four), unless they refer to a percentage, in which case it appears as, e.g., 25%.
+Number under 100 are written in full (e.g. eighty-four), unless they refer to a percentage, in which case it appears as, for example, “25%”.

-Generally, footnotes should be used for the vouching of sources, rather than for additional text.
+Generally, footnotes should be used for citation of sources, rather than for additional text.
 They should only be produced by means of the word processor’s automatic footnote function (with Arabic numerals, consecutively numbered).

-The footnote reference should generally appear after punctuation marks, not before (e.g. “X argues that Y.”1 – NOT “X argues that Y1.”)
-Footnote text should follow the rules stated above in Text, save that all numbers should be given as figures and the months in dates may be given in abbreviated form (Jan, Feb, Mar, Apr, Aug, Sept, Oct, Nov, Dec).
+The footnote reference should appear after punctuation marks, not before (e.g. “X argues that Y.”1 – NOT “X argues that Y1.”).
+Footnote text should follow the rules stated above in Text, save that all numbers should be given as figures.

-Use ch when referring to a chapter and vol for a volume.
-Page references do not use the abbreviations p or pp, but should adopt the following style: G Laurie, see note 24 above, at 3.
+Use “ch.” when referring to a chapter and “vol.” for a volume.
+Page references should use the abbreviations “p.” or “pp.”, adopting the following style: “Supra n.
+24, p.
+3″.

-Sidaway v Board of Governors of the Bethlem Royal Hospital, 1 All ER 1018 (CA) (henceforth Sidaway).
+Sidaway v Board of Governors of the Bethlem Royal Hospital, 1 All ER 1018 (CA) (hereinafter Sidaway).